 Yaghi is the second most cited chemist in the world!
 He has received awards for the design and synthesis of important materials by the American Chemical Society as well as industry giants like Exxon, notably with the Solid State Chemistry Award.
 The American Association for the Advancement of Science awarded him the Newcomb Cleveland Prize, and he won the Chemistry of Materials Award from the American Chemical Society in 2009.
 As if these weren’t enough, the World Cultural Council awarded the Albert Einstein World Award of Science.
 He also received the Wolf Prize in Chemistry in 2018.

 George C. Schatz is a theoretical chemist, editor-in-chief at the Journal of Physical Chemistry, and the Morrison Professor of Chemistry at Northwestern University.
-He earned his B.S. from Clarkson University and his Ph.D. from Caltech.
+He earned his B.S. from Clarkson University and his Ph.D. from California Institute of Technology.
 He completed his post-doctoral work at the Massachusetts Institute of Technology, investigating chemical reaction kinetics.

 His research specialty is in the field of reaction dynamics.
 One of the top theoretical chemists, he has conducted groundbreaking research into the computational modeling of the optical properties of nanoparticles, including how gold and silver nanoparticles absorb light.
 This work has important clinical implications for the diagnosis of illnesses such as Alzheimer’s Disease, through the use of biosensors.

 He credits his success to having had the opportunity to explore multiple fields of inquiry, allowing for a top-down interdisciplinary approach that opens up new possibilities.

 Schatz has produced an impressive body of work, with over 900 scientific publications including his book: Introduction to Quantum Mechanics in Chemistry.
 He has been honored with the Ahmed Zewail Prize, an international award recognizing contributions to Chemical Physics.